5 min read

 We live in the age of never-ending content.
-Whether it’s essays, videos, podcasts, or video games, there is far more out there than we could ever consume in a lifetime.
+Whether it’s essays, newsletters, videos, podcasts, or video games, there is far more out there than we could ever consume in a lifetime.

 This sheer volume of content has created a unique problem.
 How can I find the gems among the endless field of stones?